 - When applying, you are making a commitment to participate.
 If you are suddenly unable to attend Cosplay Chess, it is your responsibility to inform a member of the Cosplay Chess team by email as soon as possible.
 An unjustified absence will result in being barred from participating in the next year's Cosplay Chess match.
 You are required to arrive wearing the costume you have registered.
 Any unjustified last minute costume change will result in your expulsion from the activity.

 Note: You need to be pre-registered to the convention before you can apply.

 The participants will be chosen amongst convention attendees.

-No knowledge of chess is required besides the coordinates of the squares on the board (eg: A1, G5, H6, etc.).
+No knowledge of chess is required besides the coordinates of the squares on the board (A1, G5, H6, etc.).
 The two chess players will give you your marching orders.
-The participants will be chosen amongst the applications received before June 15, 2017.
-After this date, further applications might be accepted if there are still available slots.
+The participants will be chosen amongst the applications received before June 1, 2019.
+After this date, further applications might be accepted if there are still slots available.
 Be sure to read the rules carefully before sending your application.

 How to apply